jhu-lcsr-attic/composite_controllers/README.md

 Composite Controllers
 =====================

-Controllers are composed of other controllers.
+Controllers that are composed of other controllers.